 Even through some "magic" was done to the photo of the guitar in Photoshop, you can clearly see that the source image is of this Flying V guitar, evidenced by the extra phase switch, DiMarzio pickups and also the Gibson TP-6 fine tuning tailpiece.

-Sharp and Sharp Re-loaded, Double CD, 2014 The Sharp and Sharp Re-loaded double CD package was released by Angel Air Records in 2014, featuring this Flying V guitar and comes highly reccommended!
+Sharp and Sharp Re-loaded, Double CD, 2014 The Sharp and Sharp Re-loaded double CD package was released by Angel Air Records in 2014, featuring this Flying V guitar and comes highly recommended!

-Picture from Manny Charlton's website - mannycharltonband.com The above picture of the same Gibson Flying V guitar is taken from Manny Charlton Band webpage and shows the guitar before the guitar was adorned with Manny's autograph.
+Picture from Manny Charlton's website - mannycharltonband.com The below picture of the same Gibson Flying V guitar is taken from Manny Charlton Band webpage prior to the sale, and shows the guitar before the guitar was adorned with Manny's autograph.
 This picture was taken outside Manny's home in Forth Worth, Texas USA, around 2010-11.

 Manny Charlton can be seen playing this Gibson Flying V guitar on this recording - albeit very briefly - during the Love Hurts guitar solo.
 We have managed to track down a YouTube clip of this, and you can see this Flying V guitar in that footage at 6:30 min into the above video.